flosell/lambdacd/doc/howto.md

 And if you don't have much infrastructure automation in place yet, a bit of shell might be enough as well: run `lein uberjar` to create a self-contained JAR file, copy it to a well known location on the server.
 Have a script to start it from there and kill the old process.

+## Can I customize the UI?

+While many parts of the UI are rendered on the client side and can currently hardly be customized, you can customize how the UI page is rendered on the server side, e.g. to add additional styling, scripts or DOM elements.

+To do that, you need to create your own ui-routes that point to your custom UI instead of using the ones provided by `lambdacd.ui.ui-server/ui-for`

+For an example that adds a navigation bar, check out https://github.com/flosell/lambdacd-cookie-cutter-pipeline-example/blob/header-with-navigation/src/pipeline_templates/custom_ui.clj